Macy Chiasson

 Macy Chiasson (born July 27, 1991) is an American mixed martial artist.
 She was the Women's Featherweight winner of The Ultimate Fighter 28 and currently competes in the women's Bantamweight division of the Ultimate Fighting Championship (UFC).
-As of October 7, 2025, she is #7 in the UFC women's bantamweight rankings.
+As of September 5, 2026, she is #13 in the Meta UFC women's bantamweight rankings.

 Background

 Chiasson started mixed martial arts at the age of 19, after being bed-ridden for three and one-half weeks recovering from a car accident to get back the fitness level she once was when she was a softball player in high school.
 After attending some Krav Maga classes at the martial arts gym, she was attracted to the physical aggressiveness and the tough mental side of the combat sport and started teaching Krav Maga after one year of training.
 Chiasson transitioned to mixed martial arts, training under Mushin MMA and Mid City MMA, as Krav Maga is not a competition combat sport.
-Not long after she started training mixed martial arts, she started competing professionally.
+She began competing in amateur MMA fights during college, amassing a record of 5-2.
+Chiasson graduated college with a degree in Biology, and began seriously considering competing professionally during her senior year.

 Mixed martial arts career

 Early career

-Chiasson began her professional MMA career in 2017 and amassed a record of 2–0, fighting under Invicta Fighting Championships (Invicta) and Cage Warrior Championship.
+Chiasson began her professional MMA career in 2017 and amassed a record of 2–0, fighting under Invicta Fighting Championships (Invicta) and Caged Warrior Championship.
 In 2018 Chiasson competed for a UFC contract on The Ultimate Fighter 28 UFC TV mma competition series.